mongodb/specifications/source/read-write-concern/read-write-concern.rst

   - 2017-11-17 : Added list of commands that support readConcern
   - 2017-12-18 : Added "available" to Readconcern level.
   - 2017-05-29 : Added user management commands to list of commands that write
+  - 2017-05-29 : Added section listing all known examples of writeConcernError.